LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

-# Final Words
+# Final Words (Mainly for myself)

-_Take your time, be consistent, and don’t get discouraged by tough problems.
-Interview prep is a marathon, not a sprint._
+Take your time, be consistent, and don’t get discouraged by tough problems and rejections.
+Like Rome wasn't built in a day, Interview prep is a marathon, not a sprint.

-💬 *Spot a mistake?
-Want to suggest another great resource?
-Shoot me an email: yourname@example.com*

-💬 Spot a mistake?
-Want to suggest another great resource?
-Shoot me an email: yourname@example.com

-⸻

-Let me know if you’d like me to add code editor recommendations, behavioral interview prep tools, or system design-specific platforms too!